realglebivanov/ts-ioc-di/README.md

 ```
 As you can see, you can build classes with that API without directly resolving them from container.
-This is useful for [integration with libraries](https://github.com/glebivanov816/vue-ts-ioc).
+This may be useful for [integration with libraries](https://npmjs.com/package/vue-ts-ioc) or writing your own decorators to extend DI possibilities.

 ## Extra
 ### Aliases